rf5860/WhatsAppImageSearcher/README.md

 ## Usage

-Simply export a chat from WhatsApp, and place the extracted contents into the `history/` directory.
+Simply export a chat from WhatsApp, and place the extracted contents into a `history/` directory (in the same path as the notebook).
 Then run the Python notebook `WhatsAppSearcher.ipynb` to search through the images.

 To change the search query, simply change the `query` variable in the notebook (Under the section  "Encode the query").